oujisan/OuMarkdown/README.md

 **OuMarkdown** is a markdown-based note-sharing platform built with **MDX**, focused on speed, simplicity, and full customization.
 It is designed as a personal tool for [Ouji](https://github.com/oujisan) to easily publish and share notes directly from a GitHub repository.
 All notes are stored in [OuVault](https://github.com/oujisan/OuVault), a public GitHub repository where markdown files are written and managed locally using [Obsidian](https://obsidian.md).
 Once the notes are pushed to GitHub, they become instantly accessible on the web and are rendered dynamically through the GitHub API.
+You can explore the website live at [oumd.vercel.app](https://oumd.vercel.app).

 ## ⚙️ Tech Stack